Federal transportation funding in IowaInformation on this web page was last updated in July 2016.

 Highway Trust Fund

 The largest of the transportation trust funds was established in 1956 to ensure a steady flow of money to support the construction of the nation's interstate system.
 The Highway Trust Fund (HTF) and user fees have been continued and now support a wide range of transportation programs.
 User fees include fuel taxes, heavy vehicle use taxes, and retail taxes on purchases of trucks and truck tires.
-More than 90 percent of the revenue to the HTF comes from fuel taxes.
+More than ninety percent of the revenue to the HTF comes from fuel taxes.
 HTF receipts are credited to two accounts: the highway account and the mass transit account.
-In 2013 (latest available), Iowa contributed $438.7 million to the highway account and $59.2 million to the mass transit account.
-This represents 1.38 percent and 1.27 percent, respectively, of the total receipts.
+In FY 2014 Iowa contributed $468 million to the highway account (1.37 percent of total national receipts) and $77 million to the mass transit account (1.37 percent of total national receipts).

-In recent years, increased fuel efficiency, fewer miles driven, and other factors have significantly slowed the revenue stream going into the HTF.
+In recent years, increased fuel efficiency, less driving and other factors have significantly slowed the revenue stream going into the HTF.
 At the same time, inflation has eroded its buying power and investment levels have increased.
-The result is a significant HTF deficit, with shortfalls avoided in recent years only with significant general fund transfers.
-The most recent, $10.8 billion in August 2014, is expected to carry the trust fund only to late summer or early fall in 2015.
+The result is a significant HTF deficit, with shortfalls avoided in recent years only with substantial general fund transfers.
+The most recent, $70.3 billion beginning in December 2015, is expected to generally carry the trust fund through FY 2020, when the current authorization bill, the FAST Act, expires.

-Revenue to support Federal Aviation Administration programs comes from the Airport and Airways Trust Fund.
+Revenue to support Federal Aviation Administration programs comes from the Airport and Airway Trust Fund.
 This fund is generated by passenger ticket taxes, segment taxes, freight taxes, and fuel taxes.
-Taxes paid by passengers account for nearly 70 percent of revenues; the aviation fuel tax contributes 5 percent, freight waybills account for 4 percent, and the international enplanement tax contributes 21 percent.
+Taxes paid by passengers account for nearly seventy percent of revenues; the aviation fuel tax contributes five percent, freight waybills account for four percent, and the international enplanement tax contributes twenty-one percent.

 Inland Waterway Trust Fund

 The smallest of the transportation trust funds is the Inland Waterways Trust Fund.
 A tax on barge diesel fuel is the only revenue source for this fund.
-These funds provide 50 percent of the cost of major capital improvements on the inland waterway system.
+These funds provide fifty percent of the cost of major capital improvements on the inland waterway system.
+The 2014 Water Resources Reform and Development Act raised the diesel fuel tax charged to barge operators by nine cents per gallon.

 Congress must give permission for federal funds to be expended.
 Transportation authorization legislation is the mechanism by which this permission is granted.
 Authorization legislation establishes transportation policy and areas of emphasis for spending by creating and defining programs and authorizing funding.
 The funding mechanism, including the various user fees, is established.
 Authorization legislation covers multiple years because transportation projects require a long time from planning through construction.

 On Feb.
 14, 2012, the president signed a bill reauthorizing federal aviation programs and funding until Sept.
 30, 2015.
-Public Law 112-95 provides $64 billion, including $13.4 billion for the Airport Improvement Program ($3.35 billion per year, a slight decrease from previous years).
+Public Law 112-95 provided $64 billion, including $13.4 billion for the Airport Improvement Program ($3.35 billion per year, a slight decrease from previous years).
+Most recently, this authorization has been extended to Sept.
+30, 2017.

 Distribution of funds

-The following table identifies the level of FY 2013 and FY 2014 formula funding received by Iowa for state and local projects and activities.
+The following table identifies the level of federal FY 2014-FY 2016 formula funding received by Iowa for state and local projects and activities.

 |Federal transportation dollars flowing to Iowa through formula programs|